famouspotatoes1/google-apps-script-angularjs/README.md

 - Arrow functions work `(arr.map(v => v + 1)`
 - Operators `let` and `const` work just fine
 - Template Strings DO NOT work
-These are all the ones I have tried but haven't had any issues.

 ### Finally, Publish the Web App
 The next step is to *Publish* the web app and it is really simple.
 From the command bar select *Publish > Deploy as web app*.